hcuve/spat-tmp-emo-faces/README.md

 5. **Supervised Classification:** Scripts for performing supervised classification analysis.
 6. **Figures:** Scripts to generate the figures presented in the paper.

-Please follow the order of the scripts as they appear in the manuscript for accurate replication of the results.

 ## Data Availability

-The raw data used in this study is available at: [https://osf.io/3nzk7/](https://osf.io/3nzk7/)
+Supporting data is available at: [https://osf.io/3nzk7/](https://osf.io/3nzk7/)

 ## To-Do
-- [ ] Move older code to local env folder

 - [ ] Write a few wiki walkthroughs for different parts of the code to aid understanding and usage.